 It is our intention at Homebound Publications to revive contemplative storytelling.
-We publish full-length introspective works of: non-fiction, essay collections, epic verse, short story collections, journals, travel writing, and novels.
-In our fiction titles our intention is to introduce new perspectives that will directly aid mankind in the trials we face at present.
+We publish full-length introspective works of: non-fiction, essay collections, epic verse, journals, travel writing, cookbooks, skill/trade books, and finally novels.
+In all our titles our intention is to introduce new perspectives that will directly aid mankind in the trials we face at present as a global village.

 Homebound Publications holds a fervor for environmental conservation.
-Atop donating a percentage of our annual income to an Humanitarian/Ecological Charity, we are ever-mindful of our “carbon footprint”.
+Atop donating a percentage of our annual income to a Humanitarian/Ecological Charity, we are ever-mindful of our “carbon footprint”.
 We take steps in our printing to ensure there is no excessive use of our precious environmental resources.
-We endeavor to be as environmentally sustainable as possible, and will continue to raise our standards as we are able.
+We endeavor to be as environmentally sustainable as possible and will continue to raise our standards as we are able.
 All of our titles are printed by the leading industry provider of Print on Demand books.
 This means that unlike traditional publishers we do not print thousands of copies of books in advance, thus ensuring that every book printed goes directly into the hands of a reader.
 This saves paper.
 Furthermore, all our books are printed on paper with chain of custody certification from the Forest Stewardship Council, Sustainable Forestry Initiative, and the Programme for the Endorsement of Forest Certification.
 This ensures that, in every step of the process, from the tree to the reader’s hands, that the paper our books are printed on has come from sustainably managed forests.
 We also recognize that these certifications are imperfect at best and, wherever possible, better and more responsible choices will always be made.
 We want to be on the forefront of a dialog about what the publishing industry will look like in an ecologically sustainable future.